Oil surges to its highest price since 2023, and stocks drop after data shows a weaker US job market

 But lower interest rates can also make inflation worse.
 And the Fed’s hands may be increasingly tied because spiking oil prices are pushing inflation higher due to disruptions for the energy industry.

 Oil prices have surged, with Brent up from near $70 late last week, as the war has expanded and included areas critical to the production and movement of oil and gas in the Middle East.
-Much will depend on what happens with the Strait of Hormuz.
-Roughly a fifth of the world’s oil typically sails through the narrow waterway off Iran’s coast.
+Much will depend on what happens with the Strait of Hormuz off Iran's coast, where roughly a fifth of the world’s oil typically sails.

+The U.S. government gave details Friday about a plan President Donald Trump announced earlier offering insurance to ships crossing the strait, but it had little effect on the market.

 If oil prices spike further, like to $100 per barrel, and stay there, some analysts and investors say it could be too much for the global economy to withstand.

 To be sure, the U.S. stock market has a history of bouncing back relatively quickly following conflicts in the Middle East and elsewhere, as long as oil prices don’t jump too high for too long.
-Uncertainty about just how high oil prices will go this time around and how long they'll stay there has caused frenetic swings across financial markets this week, sometimes hour by hour.
+Uncertainty about just how high oil prices will go this time around and for how long has caused frenetic swings across financial markets through the week, sometimes hour by hour.

 On Monday, for example, the S&P 500 tumbled to an immediate 1.2% loss at the start of trading but made it all back and ended the day with a tiny gain.

-The yield on the 10-year Treasury initially rose toward 4.19% following the jobs report before pulling back to 4.11%.
-That's down slightly from 4.13% late Thursday but still well above its 3.97% level from a week ago.
+The yield on the 10-year Treasury initially rose toward 4.19% before pulling back to 4.12%.
+That's down slightly from 4.13% late Thursday but still well above its 3.97% level from a week earlier.

 Smaller companies often feel the bite of high borrowing costs more because many need to borrow to grow.
-Smaller companies can also be more dependent on the strength of the U.S. economy than big multinational rivals, and the smallest stocks on Wall Street took the sharpest dives Friday.
+Smaller companies can also be more dependent on the strength of the U.S. economy for their profits than big multinational rivals, and the smallest stocks on Wall Street took Friday's sharpest dives.

 The Russell 2000 index of small stocks fell a market-leading 2%.

 Among the big companies in the S&P 500, companies with high fuel bills helped lead the way lower.
-Old Dominion Freight Line sank 6.8%, Norwegian Cruise Line Holdings fell 4.4% and Southwest Airlines lost 7.7%.
+Old Dominion Freight Line sank 7%, cruise line Carnival fell 5.2% and Southwest Airlines lost 6.2%.

 In stock markets abroad, indexes slumped in Europe following a better finish in Asia.
 France’s CAC 40 fell 0.7%, and Germany’s DAX lost 0.9%, while Hong Kong’s Hang Seng jumped 1.7% and Japan’s Nikkei 225 added 0.6%.